 Deposition of Jan van Leeuwen, 1625

-Van Leuwen was a VOC merchant who had sat in judgment of the English at Amboyna.
-Here, in a deposition recorded some years after the original trial, he attacked the notion that the plot was impossible by suggesting the English would have strung together a number of co-conspirators who together could easily have overwhelmed the Dutch.
+Jan Van Leuwen was a VOC merchant who had sat in judgment of the English at the original trial in Amboyna in 1623.
+In this deposition, which was recorded some years after the trial, he attacked the notion that the plot was impossible by suggesting that the conspiracy involved a number of different groups who once combined together could easily have overwhelmed the Dutch.

 Question - Were the English strong enough to execute this treason and how could they have strengthened themselves for it?